 To maintain a grounded and natural atmosphere, prioritize matte surfaces for your countertops, hardware, and furniture finishes.
 Reflective, high-gloss surfaces can feel too clinical and cold, clashing with the organic warmth that Japandi design aims to achieve.

 Matte finishes absorb light softly, creating a muted and calming environment that is much easier on the eyes.
-This focus on texture over shine is a core principle in Japandi Home Secrets: Everything You Need To Know.
+This focus on tactile texture over artificial shine is a core principle in mastering the Japandi look for your home.

 14#.
 Create a Minimalist Zen Entryway